VoIP Resources VoIP Fundamentals VoIP Glossary

 OnSIP sayso appears as a floating button in the bottom corner of your business website.

-While text chat and bots on business websites are all the rage now, OnSIP enables you to introduce a human, conversational element to site visitors who want to chat with your business.
+While automated text chat on business websites are all the rage now, OnSIP enables you to introduce a human, conversational element to site visitors who want to speak with your business.
 OnSIP sayso empowers your visitors to start a voice or video call—their choice—with one of your business representatives using only their web browser window.
 A customizable button in the corner of your website will invite visitors to start the call without having to pick up a phone, dial a number, navigate an automated menu, or even wait on hold.

 Real-Time Call Queue Dashboard